HenriquesLee/pdf-query-bot/README.md

 PDF Query Bot is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), allowing you to use, modify, and distribute the code for your specific use cases.

-### Support:

-For any questions, support requests, or feedback, please contact us at [support@pdfquerybot.com](mailto:support@pdfquerybot.com).
-Our team is here to assist you in making the most out of PDF Query Bot.

 ---